bookofproofs/bookofproofs.github.io/_sources/history/20th-century/davenport.md

 title: Davenport, Harold
 born: 1907
 died: 1969
-keywords: number theory, geometry, Diophantine, analytic, Hardy–Littlewood, Riemann hypothesis, prime numbers
+keywords: harold davenport,davenport
-description: Harold Davenport, noted researcher in number theory, geometry, Diophantine and analytic, developed Hardy–Littlewood, Riemann hypothesis and prime number theories.
+description: Harold Davenport worked on number theory, in particular the geometry of numbers, Diophantine approximation and the analytic theory of numbers.
+He wrote a number of important textbooks and monographs including The higher arithmetic (1952).
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---